Dustin Rhodes: Debut of Goldust (1995–1997)

+After wrestling a dark match on August 29, 1995, at a WWF Superstars taping in a loss to Razor Ramon, Runnels made his televised return to the WWF under the Goldust persona in August 1995.
+He would defeat Bob Holly at In Your House 3 in a dark match.
 Goldust won his television debut match on October 22, 1995, against Marty Jannetty at the In Your House 4 pay-per-view.
 He defeated the departing Bam Bam Bigelow in Bigelow's last WWF match at the Survivor Series.

-He then feuded with Razor Ramon, whom he stalked and sent messages to throughout late 1995.
-The feud culminated at the Royal Rumble on January 21, 1996, where Goldust defeated Ramon for the Intercontinental Championship due to interference from the 1–2–3 Kid.
-This match also marked the debut of Goldust's valet, Marlena, portrayed by his then wife Terri.
+Goldust then feuded with Razor Ramon, whom he stalked and sent messages to throughout late 1995.
+The feud culminated at the Royal Rumble on January 21, 1996, where Goldust defeated Ramon for the WWF Intercontinental Championship due to interference from the 1–2–3 Kid.
+This match also marked the debut of Goldust's valet, Marlena, portrayed by his then wife, Terri Runnels.
 With her seductive, coolly unconcerned, mysterious character and fully gold-colored wear, Marlena complemented Goldust.
 Her gimmick consisted of sitting at ringside in a director's chair during Goldust's matches, advising him while smoking large brown cigars.
 A rematch between Goldust and Ramon at WrestleMania XII was canceled after Ramon was suspended, with Goldust instead fighting Roddy Piper in a Hollywood Backlot Brawl.
 At the end of the fight, Piper stripped Goldust of his ring attire to reveal him wearing women's lingerie; Runnels revealed in 2018 that it was his idea just three days before WrestleMania XII to wear a slip and thong underneath his ring attire and to have Piper strip him down, getting the approval from McMahon.